The Bankrate promise

 After choosing a primary loyalty program to earn points with, it’s time to diversify.
 You might find yourself in need of a backup currency if award space is unavailable or your first choice program devalues.

 One of the best ways to diversify your rewards portfolio is with transferable rewards.
 This type of currency provides ultimate flexibility.
-You can redeem them towards statement credits on travel purchases or transfer them to dozens of airline and hotel programs.
+You can redeem them toward statement credits on travel purchases or transfer them to dozens of airline and hotel programs.
 Once you have enough points to book, you can transfer them to your program of choice and book your ticket.
 Just keep in mind that transfers are almost always irreversible, so don’t transfer them until you’ve confirmed award space and are ready to book.

 Examples of transferable rewards programs include Chase Ultimate Rewards, Amex Membership Rewards, Citi ThankYou points and Capital One miles.
 Membership Rewards is my favorite at the moment, thanks to its transfer partnership with ANA Mileage Club, which I’ve found offers some of the cheapest business class awards to Europe and Japan.